catalyst-cloud/catalystcloud-docs/source/compute/gpu-support.rst

 NVIDIA GPU acceleration that can be utilised by selecting the desired GPU :ref:`flavor <instance-types>` when creating the instances.

-All GPU instances require suitable drivers to be installed before the GPU can be utilised.
-Catalyst Cloud is not permitted to provide modified operating system images so customers deploying GPU instances will need to install suitable drivers themselves.
+All GPU instances require suitable drivers to be installed in the operating system before the GPU can be utilised.
+This applies to both operating system images you upload, and to images provided by Catalyst Cloud.

-Instances built using C2-GPU flavors use virtual GPU partitions which have special driver reqirements.
-Standard NVIDIA drivers supplied with operating systems cannot be used for C2-GPU.
-Please refer to the :ref:`C2-GPU instructions<c2-gpu-support>` for details.
+Instances built using c2-gpu flavors use virtual GPU partitions which have special driver reqirements.
+Standard NVIDIA drivers supplied with operating systems cannot be used for c2-gpu instances.
+Please refer to the :ref:`c2-gpu instructions<c2-gpu-support>` for details.

 All other GPU instances use direct pass-through of the entire GPU hardware, so any driver that is compatible with the GPU hardware can be installed.